Strong path convergence from Loewner driving function convergence: Introduction

-In each of the cases where convergence has been proved, a strong form of convergence has been obtained: when the random lattice paths are conformally mapped to continuous random paths on a fixed domain, one obtains (as the mesh size tends to zero) convergence in law with respect to the uniform metric $\dstrong$ (in which two paths are close if they can be parametrized in such a way that they are close at all times; see Section \ref{subsec:curve_metrics}).
-For random variables on a separable metric space, there are several equivalent ways to define convergence in law, also referred to as convergence in distribution or weak convergence.
-In Section~\ref{sec:unif_conv_random} we will make particular use of the Skorohod-Dudley theorem \cite{dudley:skorohod}, which states that random variables converge in law to a limit if and only if there is a coupling in which they converge almost surely.
+In each of the cases where convergence has been proved, a strong form of convergence has been obtained: when the random lattice paths are conformally mapped to continuous random paths on a fixed domain, one obtains, as the mesh size tends to zero, convergence in law with respect to the uniform or supremum-norm metric (modulo reparametrization of the curves), which we denote by $\dstrong$ (see Section \ref{subsec:curve_metrics}). \footnote{The metric $\dstrong$ is also sometimes called the ``Fr\'echet distance'' (see \cite{altgodau} for background).
+For consistency, we will use only the term ``uniform metric'' here.} For random variables on a separable metric space, there are several equivalent ways to define convergence in law (also referred to as convergence in distribution or weak convergence): in our setting, a natural formulation is via the Skorohod--Dudley theorem~\cite{dudleyskorohod}, which states that random variables converge in law if and only if they can be defined on a joint probability space in which they converge almost surely.
 When speaking of random curves, we will sometimes use the phrase ``uniform convergence'' as a shorthand for ``convergence in law with respect to the uniform metric.''

-Most existing $\sle$ convergence proofs have shown a weaker form of convergence first, that of Loewner driving function convergence, and have then used additional estimates from the discrete model to deduce uniform convergence \cite{lsw:lerw, schramm.sheffield:explorer, schramm.sheffield:gff}.
-(The arguments in \cite{smirnov, smirnov.long, camia.newman} contend with these issues in a slightly different way; see also \cite{sun} for a survey.)
-The goal of this note is to provide a more general criterion for deducing uniform convergence which is less dependent on specific features of the model at hand.
+Most existing $\sle$ convergence proofs have shown a weaker form of convergence first, that of convergence of the Loewner driving function, and have then used additional estimates from the discrete model to deduce uniform convergence \cite{lswlerw,schrammsheffieldexplorer,schrammsheffieldgff}.
+(The arguments in \cite{smirnovperc,smirnovperclong,camianewman} contend with these issues in a slightly different way (see also \cite{sun} for a survey).)
+The goal of this article is to provide a more general criterion for deducing uniform convergence which is less dependent on specific features of the model at hand.

-Specifically, we show that Loewner driving function convergence actually {\em implies} uniform convergence provided it can be established for both parametrization directions and with respect to a generic target: